Types of Sprouts and Many Health Benefits They Offer

 - They are more nutritious.

 Have you ever thought of how a huge oak tree can grow from a single acorn?
 Nature is magnificent, and one of its greatest magics is to condense life to the size of a seed.
-Every bean, grain, and nut has the potential to turn into a fully-developed plant because it has all the nutrients necessary for growth.
+Every bean, grain, and the nut have the potential to turn into a fully-developed plant because it has all the nutrients necessary for growth.
 This is the reason why seeds are nutritious by default, however, the essential vitamins and minerals in them are bound and they are released only when the seed is soaked and a new plant starts to grow from it.
 Therefore, in order to get the most nutrients from a seed, you need to make it sprout, but you should consume it before it turns into a real plant.
 Some sprouts can provide a dozen times more nutrients than the seed.

 - They are easy to digest.